microsoft/fabrikate/docs/component.md

   - if `type: helm`: the component will use `helm template` to materialize the component using the specified config under `config` as the `values.yaml` file.
-  - if `type: static`: the component holds raw kubernetes manifest files in `path`, these manifests will be copied to the generated output.
+  - if `type: static`:
+    Option 1: the component holds raw kubernetes manifest files in `path`, these manifests will be copied to the generated output.
+    Option 2: when using `method: http` and `source: url`, the manifest file (.yaml) is downloaded and installed.
+Example: `source: https://raw.githubusercontent.com/Azure/kubernetes-keyvault-flexvol/master/deployment/kv-flexvol-installer.yaml`

 - `method`: The method by which this component is sourced.
 Currently, only `git`, `helm`, and `local` are supported values.